cjgdev/midi-markdown/docs/user-guide/device-libraries.md

 ### Contribution Process

-1. Fork the MML repository
+1. Fork the MMD repository
 2. Create your device library in `devices/`
 3. Add integration tests in `tests/integration/test_device_libraries.py`
 4. Update `devices/README.md` with your device